Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel calculus for Grassmannians

 \subsection{Description of Rouquier complexes}

-The Example \ref{ex132} above exhibits how the knowledge of singular Rouquier complexes is a useful tool for computations involving the maps $f_D$'s.
-The goal of this section is to generalize this Example \ref{ex132} and give a partial description of singular Rouquier complexes.
-This will allow us to prove Lemma \ref{distantDp} in general.
+The \Cref{ex132} above exhibits how the knowledge of singular Rouquier complexes is a useful tool for computations involving the maps $f_D$'s.
+The goal of this section is to generalize this \Cref{ex132} and give a partial description of singular Rouquier complexes.
+This will allow us to prove \Cref{distantDp} in general.